8igMac/vim-config/README.md

 - Use ^p and ^n/tab to go back and forth in the suggestion list

 ## Build-in Project Navigator: newtr
-- :35vs . open dir tree in 35 pixel
+- :10Vexplore open current dir in left v-split 10 pixel
 - <CR>/v/t to open in an h-split/v-split/tab
 - p to preview and ^wz to close
 - D to remove files or directories
 - gh toggle hidden
+- R rename file/dir
 - check |netrw-browse-maps| for more mappings

 ## Vim gprep